MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 5. Click **Get started.**

 6. Paste the URL you copied in the **Link to online content** textbox and click **Add**.
-Make sure you remove the scheme (https://) from the copied URL, as it is already specified.
+Note that if you copied the full URL, https:// will be listed twice.
+Ensure that the URL only lists the protocol once.

 7. Click **Start** and wait.
 This can take a few minutes.